 Menu Description 1.1 Cable Modem Your ISP will automatically give you an IP address 1.2 Fixed-IP xDSL Your ISP has given you an IP address already 1.3 PPPoE Your ISP requires you to use a Point-to-Point Protocol over Ethernet (PPPoE) connection.
 1.4 PPTP Your ISP requires you to use a Point-to-Point Tunneling Protocol (PPTP) connection.
-1.5 L2TP Your ISP requires you to use a Layer Two Tunneling Protocol (L2TP) connection.

-Click on one of the WAN type and then proceed to the manual's relevant sub-section (1.1, 1.2, 1.3, 1.4, 1.5 or 1.6).
+Click on one of the WAN type and then proceed to the manual's relevant sub-section (1.1, 1.2, 1.3 or 1.4).
 Click on Back to return to the previous screen.